antoinet/virtualab/README.md

 ### DNS Negative TTL

 After destroying the lab infrastructure and removing the corresponding DNS records, any DNS resolver will start caching the inexistent records as negative results.
-This means that if you redeploy the lab in short time, it will not be reachable for the time specicied by the TTL.
-The TTL is defined in [terraform/infra/dns.tf](terraform/infra/dns.tf) with a value of 300s (5mins).
+This means that if you redeploy the lab in short time, it will not be reachable for the time specified by the TTL (usually 1800s = 30mins).